Dana King

 Dana King (born March 7, 1960) is an American broadcast journalist and sculptor.
 She served as an anchor for the CBS owned-and-operated station KPIX-TV in San Francisco.
 In 2012, King left KPIX to pursue her passion in sculpting and art.
 Her outdoor sculpture commemorating the Montgomery bus boycott is displayed at the National Memorial for Peace and Justice in Montgomery, Alabama.
-King uses historically generalized and racist ideas that requires indepth researches, to provide information on the normative misrepresentation of Black peoples' emotional and physical sacrifices.
+King uses historically generalized and racist ideas that require in-depth researches, to provide information on the normative misrepresentation of Black peoples' emotional and physical sacrifices.

 Journalism career

 King won her second of five local Emmy Awards for her reporting in Honduras in 1998 and 2000, reporting on the consequences of Hurricane Mitch.
 King also won an RTNDA Edward R. Murrow Award in March 2005 for her reporting on the tenth anniversary of the Rwandan genocide.
 She won another Murrow Award in 2009 for a series called "Assignment Africa."
 She is also known for her coverage of the conflict in Afghanistan, and the September 11 Attacks.

-In 1993, King co-anchored the debut of ABC's Good Morning America Sunday, before moving to CBS's CBS Morning News (1994–95) and other CBS News programs.
+In 1993, King co-anchored the debut of ABC's Good Morning America Sunday, before moving to CBS's CBS Morning News (1994–95) and other CBS News programs, including the short-lived syndicated newsmagazine Day and Date.